 - Resistance Exercise

-Fluctuations in hormones also sees a decrease in muscle mass and increase in fat storage and so resistance exercise becomes more important during the menopausal years.
+Fluctuations in hormones also sees a decrease in muscle mass and an increase in fat storage and so resistance exercise becomes more important during the menopausal years.
 Not only does it help to build muscle mass, which in turn boosts our metabolism and helps us to burn fat, but it helps keep blood sugar levels balanced, reduces stress, promotes better quality sleep and helps to normalise oestrogen levels which in turns helps with other menopausal symptoms.

 Where to start?

 With all things hormonal, you cannot think of any one thing in isolation.
 In saying that however, I would start with nutrition.
 Get that sorted and you will have better moods and be more motivated to create daily rituals such as a stress-reducing meditation practice, an exercise programme and a good bedtime routine.

 If you would like to discuss any of this in more detail, please do book a free 30-minute discovery call.